Award programmes are often a two-stage process. If you are shortlisted after your submission, you will likely be invited to ‘judges’ houses’.

 Presenters do not need to be high-level executives; staff who interact with your customers can show the heart of your company.

 5. Ensure your visit is one the judges can’t forget

-Think of imaginative ideas such as handouts or activities to get the panel fully involved in your business.
+Think of imaginative ideas including handouts or activities to get the panel fully involved in your business.

 With only seven seconds to make a strong first impression, ensure each second counts with a polished and personal presentation.

 To help you over the finish line, speak to Suzy on 01603 219191 to discuss how we can maximize your chances of success.